 For me, adventure is a life practice, a tool for challenging yourself beyond your limit.
-To adventure is not just to discover who you are, but to hone and improve upon what you find.
+To adventure is not just to discover who you are, but to re-create what you find.

 - At age 14 I began to follow the gods of nature.
 I never expected I would become their priest.